nicholas-davis/nicholasdavis.com/README.md

 NicholasDavis.com
 =============

-Built and design by Nicholas Davis to showcase his expertise in senior-level design and front-end development.
+Built and designed by Nicholas Davis to showcase his expertise in senior-level design and front-end development.

 <!-- GETTING STARTED -->
 ## Getting Started